AlbertCarreras/supp-client/README.md

 https://github.com/AlbertCarreras/supp-client

 React with Redux & Redux Thunk

+  * **App Structure** The app has 4 major subfolders: Adapters, Actions, Reducers, and Components.
+  - Adapters folder has files that act as reusable libraries.
+  - Actions & Reducers has subactions and subreducers files that work together in Redux.
+  - Components has all React components organized by major functional section (interests, user list, and conversations).

   * **Redux and Redux Thunk** are key for all the asynchronous requests happening at a time.
 Redux helps keep and handle all the state from a single place while Thunk is indispensable to allow the app to work.

   * **Geolocation Web API** for obtaining user’s current location coordinates